 Volume 15 • Issue 33 • December 2022

 If the CNC is to be a forward-looking, nation-building project, it must be conceptualized in a manner that ensures respect for the rights and interests of Indigenous communities along the corridor.
-Given its shared British colonial history with Canada, Australia’s experience may offer
+Given its shared British colonial history with Canada, Australia’s experience may offer some relevant lessons for the CNC conceptualization.
+Several important foundational differences between the settler legal systems of these countries inform the development of the law and the transferability of lessons.

 A Socio-Economic Review of the Impacts of Northwest Territories' Inuvik to Tuktoyaktuk Highway 10